-Kuwait’s Residency Affairs Department has lifted a ban on recruitment female Indian domestic workers after the lifting of a bank guarantee requirement earlier this month.
+Kuwait’s Residency Affairs Department has lifted a ban on the recruitment of female Indian domestic workers after the lifting of a bank guarantee requirement earlier this month.

 The government of India introduced the $2,500 guarantee across the Gulf Cooperation Council in November 2014 amid concerns workers were being mistreated and facing payment delays.